CSC-510-Group75/MovieRecommender/README.md

 ## Running with Docker
 Given you have Docker installed and are running an engine, build the Docker image with the following command in the root directory:
-1. `docker build -t movie-recommender-app`
+1. `docker build -t movie-recommender-app .`

 Run the container with the following command:
 1. `docker run 5000:5001 movie-recommender-app`